توثيق الشهادة

 In these books, the content and argument are primarily driven by their visual narratives.
 The act of creating them—from collecting artifacts and gathering information to designing and publishing—is itself a collaborative act of resistance against historical erasure.
 Similarly, illustrated wartime diaries document the harrowing day-to-day lives of civilians under assault, responding to the ethics of witnessing while visually mediating collective memory.

-With less claim to documentary objectivity, but with a similar urge to bear witness and mobilise the politics of anticolonial solidarity, artists and poets have responded collaboratively, using words and images charged with deep emotional meaning.
+With less claim to documentary objectivity, but with a similar urge to bear witness and mobilize the politics of anti-colonial solidarity, artists and poets have responded collaboratively, using words and images charged with deep emotional meaning.
 In these works, the book, whether self-authored by an artist or created through collaboration, embodies a political act of solidarity in its visuality and materiality.

 Here, the artwork is not confined to a single drawing on the page.
 Rather, art is made in and through the reproducible and circulatory power of the book as a communicative and performative act.